YoshitheHut/R1.5Delta-AllStarProject/README.txt

 It acts like an addon, so just plug-n-play it.

+NOTICE:

+To launch another map in your private match you must press `
+type: launchplaylist coop; map mp_overlook

+launchplaylist is the mode
+map is well... the map
+this is just an example, you can replace coop with att or ttdm

 NOTE: only playable with people on the same version of R1Delta with you.